LazarRyan/investment-tracker/DEPLOYMENT.md

    heroku config:set ALLOWED_ORIGIN=*
    ```
 6. Deploy: `git push heroku main`
-7. Note the URL provided by Heroku
+7. For the Python API service, repeat the process in a new Heroku app but point to the `/analysis-service/api` subdirectory

-## 3. Main Application Deployment (Next.js on Vercel)
+## 2. Main Application Deployment (Next.js on Vercel)

 1. Push your code to GitHub
 2. Sign up for [Vercel](https://vercel.com/)